amalpoulose/string-operations/README.md

 # operations-on-string-in-c
-Programs on string in c
+Programs on string in c:-
-Strings:-
 ------------------------------------------------------------------------------------------

 1) Write a program to find string length using pointer.